thecodepixi/Code-Cafe-Online_Code-of-Conduct/README.md

 ## Code Cafe Online's Code of Conduct:

-_this document and the expectations set forth within it apply to any, and all, of Code Cafe Online's members in all spaces, including but not limited to our Discord server and all channels therein, Code Cafe Online's Twitter account, all live streamed content and events including, but not limited to, Zoom calls and Twitch streams, and all private communication between members regardless of where that communication takes place (Discord DMs, Twitter mentions and DMs, Email, Text, etc)._
+_This document and the expectations set forth within it apply to any, and all, of Code Cafe Online's members in all spaces, including but not limited to our Discord server and all channels therein, Code Cafe Online's Twitter account, all live streamed content and events including, but not limited to, Zoom calls and Twitch streams, and all private communication between members regardless of where that communication takes place (Discord DMs, Twitter mentions and DMs, Email, Text, etc)._

 ### The Code Cafe Online community expects that all of our community spaces, activities, events, and forums: